Understanding LGBTQ+, same-sex attraction the first question you need to ask yourself is, “Are You Safe to Talk To?“

-We have learned a lot about same-sex attraction (LGBTQ) and have much more to learn.
+We have learned a lot about same-sex attraction (LGBTQ+) and have much more to learn.

-The fact is, there is no one answer to the array of questions surrounding the LGBTQ conversation.
-As we gain a greater understanding of same-sex attraction, we do know that the search for acceptance, connection, and love are universal despite one’s sexual orientation.
+The fact is, there is no one answer to the array of questions surrounding the LGBT conversation.
+We know that the search for acceptance, connection, and love are universal despite one’s sexual orientation.

 Sexuality comes from a natural, instinctual, part of the brain (the limbic system); It’s built-in to us, like the need for air, food, and water.

-The Limbic brain does not process; it merely wants what is necessary to avoid pain and survive.
-IT wants to feel like things are okay and in a comfortable cycle.
+The Limbic brain does not process, it simply wants what is necessary to avoid pain and survive.
+‘IT” wants to feel like things are ok and in a comfortable cycle.

 Questioning Sex as Survival

-Now some people would ask,
+Now some people would question,

 ‘Why is this my experience?’.